TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Introduction

 There are two technical challenges in applying MCTS for our work: (i) When a bug report lacks sufficient detail, the space of possible actions in certain UI states can become extremely large, especially when the actions involve free-form text inputs or gestures with continuous parameters.
-This makes it infeasible for MCTS to effectively expand the search tree from such states, often resulting in inefficient exploration. (ii) The enormous search space and the highly dynamic nature of UI state transitions make it impractical for Monte Carlo rollouts to sufficiently simulate relevant action sequences within a limited time budget.
-Consequently, most rollouts fail to reach terminal states where the target bug is triggered, leading to suboptimal guidance during UI exploration.
+This makes it infeasible for MCTS to blindly expand the search tree from such states, often resulting in inefficient UI exploration. (ii) Monte Carlo rollouts suffer from both the vast action space and the interaction latency imposed by real-time UI feedback, which significantly slow down the simulation process.
+Consequently, most rollouts fail to reach terminal states where the target bug is triggered within a limited time budget, leading to suboptimal guidance during UI exploration.

 To address the above challenges, we design two LLM-guided agents with distinct roles, \ie, Expander and Simulator, which are respectively aligned with the expansion and simulation stages in MCTS.
-For the first challenge, to avoid blindly exploring the intractably large action space, the Expander agent creates the top-\textit{k} new candidate actions that are most likely to reproduce the bug report according to the current UI state and the exploration history.
-Each of these actions is recorded in the corresponding expanded edge, enabling feasible restoration of the app's state in subsequent MCTS iterations.
-For the second challenge, to overcome the difficulty of obtaining reward signals through full rollouts, the Simulator agent directly estimates the likelihood of reproducing the bug report, based on the current UI state, the exploration history, and each one-step look-ahead rollout result from the top-\textit{k} candidate actions.
-This likelihood serves as a proxy reward, which is backpropagated to guide future search decisions.
-While both agents leverage LLMs, the Expander generates and prioritizes promising actions, whereas the Simulator estimates the reproduction likelihood of each action via one-step look-ahead rollouts.
+For the first challenge, to avoid exploring the intractably large action space, the Expander agent expands the top-\textit{k} candidate actions that are most likely to reproduce the bug report according to the current UI state and the exploration history.
+This strategy promotes more targeted exploration by constraining the branching factor of the Monte Carlo search tree, striking a practical balance between efficiency and effectiveness.
+For the second challenge, to overcome the difficulty of obtaining reward signals through full rollouts, the Simulator agent directly estimates the likelihood of reproducing the bug report, based on the context of UI exploration and each one-step look-ahead rollout result from the expanded actions.
+This likelihood is transformed into a proxy reward, which is backpropagated to guide future search decisions.